 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-	This casserole has dried beans, which are probably too high in carbs for strict low-carb diet plans.
-It’s a low-glycemic recipe, suitable for all phases of the South Beach Diet, but serving size for beans is limited for South Beach Phase One.
-Be sure not to eat more than the 1/8 casserole serving size if you’re actively trying to lose weight on Phase One.
+This Vegetarian Mexican Casserole has dried beans, which are too high in carbs for Keto or low-carb diet plans.
+It’s suitable for all phases of the original South Beach Diet, but serving size for beans is limited for South Beach Phase One.

 Use Vegetarian Recipes or Casserole Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.